ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 title: "Options Reference"
 ---

-The `AgChartOptions` interface is the gateway to creating charts, it includes all the configuration options available in AG Charts.
+The `AgChartOptions` interface is the gateway to creating charts.

 To initialise a chart, an instance of the `AgChartOptions` is passed to the `AgChart.create()` factory method.
 Once the chart is initialised, it can be modified using the `AgChart.update()` method.